Please give us a few moments whilst we get your account ready.

-When it comes to ensuring the protection of all that data in G Suite, establishing who is responsible for what is crucial, especially now that so much of the information stored is business critical and most importantly often the latest version of that data.
+When it comes to G Suite backup and protecting G Suite Data, establishing who is responsible for what is crucial, especially now that so much of the information stored is business-critical and most importantly often the latest version of that data.

 The responsibility for cloud security is shared between the software provider and the data controller/owner.

 SaaS companies such as Google are highly motivated to avoid the bad publicity that would arise from any widespread events that portray their applications or underlying infrastructure in a poor light.